The 10 Best RV Trips to Take in North Dakota

 Where to Stay

 Unfortunately, there aren’t any designated campgrounds in the vicinity.
 The closest one is Bayview RV Park in Devil’s Lake, about 45 miles away.
-Find other places to stay in the area by checking this list of RV parking in North Dakota.
+Find other places to stay in the area by checking this list of RV parks in North Dakota.
 Or, you could always try boondocking outside the pyramid site, if you dare.

 7. Scandinavian Heritage Park